Efficient quantum information probes of non-equilibrium quantum criticality: Results

-The first system we consider is the $t-V$ model for spinless electrons on a chain, where we demonstrate that $\mathcal A$ reproduces the previously known phase diagram.
-The Hamiltonian of this $t-V$ model is given by
+The first system we consider is the $t-V$ model for spinless electrons on a chain.
+We demonstrate that $\mathcal A$ reproduces the previously known phase diagram.
+A sketch of the model is provided in Fig.\ref{sketches}-(a) and its Hamiltonian is given by (see also \eqref{H_chain} of Method section)

 where $c^\dagger_i, c_i$ are the creation and annihilation operators on site $i$, $n_i=c^\dagger_{i} \, c_{i}$, $t$ is the hopping amplitude, set to unity in the following, $V$ is a nearest-neighbour density-density interaction and $L$ the length of the system.
 Here, $i= 1,..., L$, and the nearest neighbour summation, $\sum_{\left\langle i,j \right\rangle }$, is restricted to $j = i\pm 1$, where open boundary conditions are assumed.
 The jump operators in this case are